famedly/synapse-invite-checker/README.md

         federation_list_client_cert: "tests/certs/client.pem", # path to a pem encoded client certificate for mtls, required if federation list url is https
         gematik_ca_baseurl: "https://download-ref.tsl.ti-dienste.de/", # the baseurl to the ca to use for the federation list, required
         tim-type: "epa" or "pro", # Patient/Insurance or Professional mode, defaults to "pro" mode.
 Optional currently, but will be required in a later release
-        defaultPermissions: # see 'defaultPermissions' below.
+        default_permissions: # see 'default_permissions' below.
 The server defaults for new users or existing users with no permissions already set.
 Other than the noted default for 'defaultSetting', no other defaults are established
           defaultSetting: "allow all" or "block all" # Default "allow all"
           serverExceptions:
             "<server_name>": # The server names to include.
 Note the ':' on the end and that double quotes are needed around server names